commons-rdf/api/README.md

 ## Building

-Building has been tested with [Apache Maven 3.2](http://maven.apache.org/download.cgi) and [Java JDK 8])(http://www.oracle.com/technetwork/java/javase/downloads/).
+Building has been tested with [Apache Maven 3.2](http://maven.apache.org/download.cgi) and [Java JDK 8])(http://www.oracle.com/technetwork/java/javase/downloads/), but should also work with Java 6 and Java 7.

     stain@biggie-mint ~/src/commons-rdf $ mvn clean install
     [INFO] Scanning for projects...